raashidsalih/AgMarkNet-Scraper/README.md

 | \-\-time_agg  | Time Aggregate Parameter | time aggregate options to group data by.
 Options are [Daily, Monthly, Yearly].
 Default is monthly.                 |

 - Note that if the program fails for one state in a list, then it won't run for the other states following it automatically.
-- Any argument that has a space will need to be surrounded by braces.
+- Any argument that has a space will need to be surrounded by quotes.
 See:
 ```
 "chili red", "Tamil Nadu"
 ```